PhillypHenning/Witchlight/Sessions/Arc-3/Session-1.1.md

     - **Checks**:
         - Perception, DC12 - An unstable rock cluster falls and hits you 1d4+1 damage
         - Investigation, DC12 - You fail to see a thin tripwire, you hear 2 low *thwomp*, +2 - 1d4 poison damage per hit
-        - Survival, DC12 - You get lost in the twisting tunnels, having to double back on yourself has left you Tired (Exhaused but fixed by a short rest)
+        - Survival, DC12 -You get lost in the twisting tunnels, having to double back on yourself has left you Tired (Exhaused but fixed by a short rest)

 2. **Defeat the Fey Guardian (Combat Encounter):**
     - **Encounter:** A grotto guarded by a fierce Fey Guardian—an enchanted beast or a sentient plant.